 Thank you for your interest!

-Click on this artist's rendering to hear about the future you can make happen.
+Click on this artist's rendering to hear about the future our community is making possible!

 You can read the details about our project below, and when you are ready, please join us in Securing our Foundation, Elevating our Potential!

 In 1944 we bought the historic First Congregational Church building at 1600 H St., constructed in 1903.

 This DISTINGUISHED building has tremendous character and charm, but it has significant deficiencies.

 It is simply not handicap accessible, which means we are unable to serve a significant portion of our community.
 It has no dedicated office space and requires a second exit from the reception room.
 Most fundamentally, the original stacked rock and mortar foundation stands on 18 feet of rubble and fill with groundwater problems.
 The result is continuing uneven settling, which has caused manageable problems thus far, but threatens greater difficulties in the future.

 Over the years we have steadily made improvements and addressed many other building needs, but these current challenges are beyond what we can do ourselves.

 1. Installing an elevator and new main entrance facing our parking lot to provide access for all to the “House,” the reception room and restrooms.
 This entry will be configured to allow a small office for ticketing and business operations and provide a needed second fire exit from the reception room.